|

 Iceland Fact Sheet |

 The Scottish Deerhound makes unusual vocal noises.
 Scottish Deerhounds are sight hounds bred for coursing red deer.
-A Scottish Deerhound is really a Greyhound with a wiry coat.
+The Scottish Deerhound was once known as the Royal Dog of Scotland.
 Sadly, during World War II, many owners destroyed their Deerhounds because of food shortages.

 Related pages: